validexis/Celestia/Tools.md

 ## 🤖 Bots

-We present to you [Celestia UltraBot](https://validexis.com/celestiaultrabot) - a versatile tool for participants in the Celestia ecosystem.
+We present to you [CelestiaUltraBot](https://validexis.com/celestiaultrabot) - a versatile tool for participants in the Celestia ecosystem.
 The bot provides real-time information on staking, validator monitoring, and AI-powered solutions.

 With Celestia UltraBot, you can:
 ✅ Track validator performance